-Bereavement is an experience that can happen to any of us and if you are visiting this section of the website because someone close to you has died recently, we would like to offer you our condolences.
+Bereavement is an experience that can happen to any of us.
+If you are visiting this section of the website because someone close to you has died recently, we would like to offer you our condolences.

 If you would like support at this difficult time, please use our resources below, which we hope will provide you with information, help and guidance.